 I thought I should tell you that I have been using Humalog in an insulin pen for several months now.
 I do not keep it refrigerated, but I have never had any problems with it – it’s always been effective (change cartridges about once a month).

-i recently took a bottle of humalog all day with me to a trip to new york,i live in connecticut,...it was unrefrigerated for about 10-12 hours and my blood sugar is lower then ever! there's no particles in the bottle either...
+I recently took a bottle of Humalog all day with me on a trip to New York, I live in Connecticut,…it was unrefrigerated for about 10-12 hours and my blood sugar is lower than ever! there are no particles in the bottle either…

 I recently switched to Humalog insulin from Velosulin and have twice (in the past month) encountered problems where blood sugars have been unusually higher (upper 100’s) in combination with ‘NO DELIVER’ alarms from my Minimed 506 pump.